antoniafeistel/BigData/README.md

 ### Implementation
 - Which system/software/Spark/HDFS components contribute to the execution and how?
+See Architecture: Spark Structured Streaming, KAFKA, SparMLib, Parquet, DataGenerationRepository, Docker (for KAFKA)

 - How and with which components (executors, workers, HDFS-nodes/storage-nodes), etc., are the data analyses/queries/queries mapped to the hardware resources (CPU/memory/disk/network)?

+Consumer, Producer and Model-Training run on multiple workers with the corresponding executors and assigned CPUs and Memory.
+KAFKA runs in his own cluster.